 If the planting is not proper, plants cannot settle and grow; instead, they turn brown and die.

 Other problems associated with aquarium plants

-The possible reason for forming holes on the leaves of aquarium plants is potassium and phosphate deficiency.
+The possible reason for forming holes in the leaves of aquarium plants is potassium and phosphate deficiency.
 Initially, it creates black dots and then grows visible holes.

-Slow growth can be the consequence of all sorts of deficiency.
+Slow growth can be the consequence of all sorts of deficiencies.
 Inadequate light, CO2, and improper nutrition can slow down the expected growth of your aquarium plants.